• Skip to primary navigation

 Now last year, we struggled with our power situation.
 However, we didn’t want our girls to freeze.
 And you know how it works.
 Hot air rises and cold air falls.

-So although the coop isn’t wired for electricity, we ran an extension cord out from the house to power a heat lamp whenever the outdoor temperature hit -40.
-The chicken coop temperature could drop down to about -15 to -18 C (between about 0 and 5 F) and the girls were fine.
-Any colder though and they weren’t.
+So, although the coop isn’t wired for electricity, we ran an extension cord out from the house to power a heat lamp whenever the outdoor temperature hit -40.
+The chicken coop temperature could drop down to about -15 to -18 °C (between about zero and 5°F), and the girls were fine.
+Any colder, though, and they weren’t.

 Our original run was 8 x 8.
 But we’re already planning to expand it so the girls can hang out outdoors more often.

-And Dot ended up coming into the house (into our battery room, that is) for what we thought was her last few days.
-Instead, she hatched an egg in mid-January!
+And Dot ended up coming into the house (into our battery room, that is) for what we thought were her last few days.
+Instead, she hatched an egg in mid-January.

 Then we would have included built-in higher shelves for the rabbits with the chickens down below.

-Right now we have four kids living with us at our off grid homestead.
-My daughter Ava is our main “chicken whisperer” with my nephew Jerod as backup.
+When I first wrote this post, we had four kids living with us at our off grid homestead.
+My daughter Ava was our main “chicken whisperer,” and my nephew Jerod was our backup.
 And it wasn’t until each of them got stuck in the coop that we realized we should have made a bigger chicken door.

 Share!